-Any cold water surfers travelling to warmer climates will need to be ready for one of surfing’s most painful and annoying ailments.
+Any cold-water surfers travelling to warmer waters need to be ready for one of surfing’s most painful and annoying ailments.

-Surfers’ nipple, often referred to as nipple chafing, occurs when a surfer paddles for a prolonged period of time on a surfboard without a considerable layer of protection between their chest and the deck of the surfboard.
+Surfer’s nipple is essentially nipple chafing.
+It happens when you paddle for a prolonged period on a surfboard without a layer of protection between your chest and the surfboard deck.

-- Severe cases may actually break the skin and cause bleeding in the nipple tissue
+- Nasty cases may break the skin and cause bleeding in the nipple tissue.

-In severe cases of surfer’s nipple, the friction can actually break the nipple’s skin and cause nasty cuts that need further medical treatment.
+In very nasty examples, friction can break the nipple’s skin and cause nasty cuts that need further medical treatment.